 Member States’ Permanent Delegations represent and incorporate the positions of their countries’ governments in UNESCO’s work and jointly agree the organization’s programme and budget.
 Furthermore, they inform their governments of ongoing developments and priorities within UNESCO.

 The Federal Foreign Office has lead responsibility for UNESCO affairs within the German Government.
 The Federal Foreign Office coordinates Germany’s contribution to UNESCO’s work with the relevant departments.

 National UNESCO Commissions

-UNESCO is the only UN specialised agency that budgets for the establishment of National Commissions in Member States.
-Member States are instructed to provide for their national institutions to cooperate with UNESCO in the fields of education, science and culture.
-National Commissions act as interfaces between government, civil society and UNESCO.
+UNESCO is the only specialised UN agency that provides for the establishment of National Commissions in Member States.
+All Member States have established a National Commission.
+The National Commissions support the membership of the respective States in the fields of education, science and culture by involving all national institutions, associations and civil society into their cooperation with UNESCO.
+Above all, the National Commissions act as an interface between the state, civil society and UNESCO.

 In Germany, the German Commission for UNESCO advises the Federal Government, the Federal Parliament, the 16 federal states (Länder) and all other competent bodies upon all issues arising from Germany's membership in UNESCO and the implementation of UNESCO programmes and conventions in Germany.
 Among other things, the German Commission for UNESCO contributes the expertise of German institutes, associations, scientific and civil society organisations and experts into intergovernmental, multilateral cooperation.
 It also helps to shape Germany's membership in UNESCO and contributes to the implementation of UNESCO programmes in Germany.
 The headquarters of the Commission is in Bonn.

 The German Commission for UNESCO was founded on 12 May 1950, even before the Federal Republic of Germany joined UNESCO (11 July 1951).
 On 3 October 1990, it also became the legal successor to the National Commission of the GDR.